pkmishra/node-perfectapi/readme.md

-Node-PerfectAPI goal
+Goal
 ===============

-The goal of this package is to allow a developer to easily enable PerfectAPI configuration support for their package.
+The goal of this package is to allow a developer to easily enable PerfectAPI configuration support for their own package.
 The benefits of doing this are that you obtain the following with little or no additional work:
  * expose JSON+REST-based interface to your package's API
  * expose Command-line-interface (CLI) to your package's API
  * automated documentation of your API (FUTURE)
  * gain the benefit of PerfectAPI bindings (FUTURE), which allow your code to be called from any of the many programming languages that have PerfectAPI binding support.

 Still a WIP
 ---------